 Sanctification is also part of Christian life.
 It is the process by which we are made partakers of God's Holiness.
 It is a progressive work that begins when we accept Jesus as our saviour.
 It is carried on in the hearts of believers, by the presence and power of the Holy Spirit.
 This is done through reading and studying the Word of God, self-examination, resisting temptation, and prayer.

 We believe the Bible was written by men divinely inspired and is the all sufficient rule of faith and practice.

 A church is a local assembly of saved believers, baptised by immersion and joined together for the purpose of making disciples, baptising them, and teaching them the commands given by Jesus Christ.

 Baptism is the immersion in water of a believer by the authority of Jesus Christ.
 Jesus has entrusted this authority to local churches.
 Baptism shows forth faith in Jesus Christ, death to sin and resurrection to a new life.

-Baptism is the prerequisite to the privilege of Church membership, which in turn allows the privilege of partaking of the Lord's Supper.
-The Lord’s Supper is when the members of a local church, use unleavened bread and the fruit of the vine, to commemorate the eternal love of Jesus Christ and His sacrifice for our sins through the shedding of His blood and suffering on the cross.
+Baptism is the prerequisite to the privilege of Church membership.
+The Lord’s Supper is when a local church uses unleavened bread and the fruit of the vine, to commemorate the eternal love of Jesus Christ and His sacrifice for our sins through the shedding of His blood and suffering on the cross with other believers.